Bobb Trimble | Interview | Harvest of Dreams

-Bobb Trimble: I grew up in a little town in Massachusetts called Northborough -- sandwiched in between the big city of Worcester and the city of Malborough.
-The earliest influences I can remember were played on a portable stereo record player that my grandmother Helen gave me, and on the family’s stereo console was the only three Rock’n’Roll records that I had: The Beatles’ Second Album, More of the Monkees and a Dot [label] oldies collection with ''The Sea of Love'' by Phil Phillips.
+Bobb Trimble: I grew up in a little town in Massachusetts called Northborough — sandwiched in between the big city of Worcester and the city of Malborough.
+The earliest influences I can remember were played on a portable stereo record player that my grandmother Helen gave me, and on the family’s stereo console was the only three Rock’n’Roll records that I had: ‘The Beatles’ Second Album’, ‘More of the Monkees’ and a Dot [label] oldies collection with ‘The Sea of Love’ by Phil Phillips.

 Were you in any bands as a teenager?
-Any releases from then, perhaps?

 My friends from Algonquin Regional High school started a band and asked me to join.
 I had a folk guitar and my friend Carl diagrammed some chords for the guitar so I could learn.
 I learned the chord structures for the songs we were going to play and joined them shortly thereafter.
-The band was called The Past, and we were mainly a folk guitar band doing songs like ''Coming in to Los Angeles'' by Arlo Guthrie, Neil Young’s ''Heart of Gold'', etc.
+The band was called The Past, and we were mainly a folk guitar band doing songs like ‘Coming in to Los Angeles’ by Arlo Guthrie, Neil Young’s ‘Heart of Gold’, etc.

-I wanted to record a song that I had written called ''One Mile from Heaven'' and found a small but quaint and homey studio called ''Country Thunder Sound''.
+I wanted to record a song that I had written called ‘One Mile from Heaven’ and found a small but quaint and homey studio called ‘Country Thunder Sound’.
 Since it was a country folk song I felt that they might know best how to record the song properly – and they did.

-Originally I planned to release ''Killed by the Hands of an Unknown Rock Starr'' and “One Mile From Heaven” as a single.
+Originally I planned to release ‘Killed by the Hands of an Unknown Rock Starr’ and ‘One Mile From Heaven’ as a single.
 I had it pressed as a 45rpm but it sounded tinny and flat, so I didn’t release it.
-I ended up using the “Killed by...” photo with the rifle for the cover of Iron Curtain instead.
+I ended up using the ‘Killed by the Hands of an Unknown Rock Starr’ photo with the rifle for the cover of ‘Iron Curtain’ instead.

 I recorded the first side in Malborough, Massachusetts at a studio called Object Sound and at a studio in Worcester, Massachusetts called MCM Studios.
 The first two tracks in Worcester and the second two tracks in Malborough.
 Side two was recorded at a separate studio in Worcester called Country Thunder Sound.
 We reversed the sides in order to present the new material first.